n4nidhinchandran/songbird/readme.md

 ## Summary

-We have installed a popular Admin system called SonataAdminBundle.
-We then integrated FOSUserBundle with SonataAdminBundle and customised some fields.
+We have installed a popular Admin system called EasyAdminBundle.
+We then integrated FOSUserBundle with EasyAdminBundle and customised some fields.
 We have also configured the security of the system such that unless the logged in user is a super admin, the user can only update his own profile.

 Remember to commit your changes before moving on to the next chapter.